Complex Concussion Clinic

 Patients can access the Complex Concussion Clinic through a referral by their frontline provider, which could be a sports medicine, emergency room or primary care physician or athletic trainer.
 Referral is appropriate for patients who:

 - Have dizziness, balance problems and nausea lasting more than a few days after the injury.

-- Have dizziness and difficulty sleeping or concentrating two to three weeks after injury.
+- Have protracted difficulty with concentration, memory, dizziness and difficulty sleeping two to three weeks after injury.

 - Had a prior concussion that required an extended recovery.

-- Have a history of migraines or learning challenges.
+- Have a history of migraine, attention deficits, or other learning challenges.

 Goals For Concussion Rehabilitation